kickaha2019/articles/Hobbies/Website/6_Titles.md

----
-title: 6:Titles and icons for pages
+@title		6:Titles and icons for pages
----
+@markdown
 Most of the generated webpages will have on them a set of links either to their child pages, or to their sibling pages if there are no children.
 These links are displayed as an icon with a